Sydney-Informatics-Hub/Fix-BAM-read-groups/README.md

 bash ./Scripts/update_read_groups_make_input.sh
 ```

-Output will be `./Inputs/update_read_groups.inputs` which contains the required inforamtion for each parallel task (one per input BAM) to be executed at the next step.
+Output will be `./Inputs/update_read_groups.inputs` which contains the required information for each parallel task (one per input BAM) to be executed at the next step.

-### Step 1 - convert BAM to SAM
+### Step 1: Convert BAM to SAM

 This step simply converts the BAM to a SAM file and extracts the current headers to a separate file.
 This step has been separated from step 2 as it multithreads where step 2 does not.

 Open `Scripts/update_read_groups_run_parallel_step1.pbs` and edit for your project, lstorage, and number of samples.

 7 Broadwell CPU with 9 GB RAM per CPU is a good trade-off between walltime, CPU efficiency and SU.
 Other resource configurations may be faster, but cost more and are less efficient.

 For example if you have 20 samples, applying 7 CPU per sample on the Broadwell normal queues, request a total of 7 x 20 CPUS = 1240 CPUs and 140 x 9 GB RAM = 1260 GB RAM.